narcisfontmassot/narcisfontmassot.github.io/_pages/about.md

 ---
 (Webpage under construction )

-I am a PhD Student at the Max Planck Institute of Animal Behavior [MPI-AB](https://www.ab.mpg.de/) and Cluster of Advance Studies of Collective Behaviour [CASCB](https://www.exc.uni-konstanz.de/collective-behaviour/) and part of the Genes and Behavior Research Group: [Ding Lab](https://www.serenadinglab.com/)
+I am a PhD Student at the Max Planck Institute of Animal Behavior ([MPI-AB](https://www.ab.mpg.de/)) and Cluster of Advance Studies of Collective Behaviour ([CASCB](https://www.exc.uni-konstanz.de/collective-behaviour/)) and part of the Genes and Behavior Research Group ([Ding Lab](https://www.serenadinglab.com/).)

 My research is aimed at understanding collective animal behavior; I use <em>C. eleganss</em>, and other nematode species, as a model system to comprehend how the social interaction among individual organisms give rise to pattern and structures at higher levels of organization, and why these interactions have evolved.